rael-g/Piece/docs/Architecture/Overview.md

 The expansion to new platforms will follow a phased approach, prioritizing platforms based on strategic importance and development effort:

 *   **Phase 1 (Desktop Expansion):** Enhance existing desktop support to include robust macOS and Linux backends, leveraging GLFW's cross-platform capabilities where appropriate, or native APIs for deeper integration.
+The compilation of these backends will be managed by the NuGet/MSBuild.targets strategy.
-*   **Phase 2 (Mobile Platforms):** Develop dedicated WAL/RAL backends for Android (Vulkan/OpenGL ES) and iOS (Metal) and integrate with their respective build systems and C# runtimes.
+*   **Phase 2 (Mobile Platforms):** Develop dedicated WAL/RAL backends for Android (Vulkan/OpenGL ES) and iOS (Metal) and integrate with their respective build systems and C# runtimes, adhering to the NuGet/MSBuild.targets compilation model.
-*   **Phase 3 (Web Browsers):** Target WebAssembly/WebGL via Emscripten for web deployment, ensuring C# framework compatibility (e.g., Blazor WASM) and efficient interop.
+*   **Phase 3 (Web Browsers):** Target WebAssembly/WebGL via Emscripten for web deployment, ensuring C# framework compatibility (e.g., Blazor WASM) and efficient interop, with C++ compilation for WASM handled by MSBuild.targets.
 *   **Phase 4 (Console Platforms):** Initiate development for consoles (PS5, Xbox Series, Nintendo Switch), recognizing the significant effort required for proprietary SDK integration, specialized backends, and strict certification processes.
-This phase will be contingent on securing necessary development kits and licenses.
+This phase will be contingent on securing necessary development kits and licenses, with native compilation orchestrated via MSBuild.targets where feasible.

 This strategic roadmap ensures a systematic and modular approach to multi-platform support, building upon the engine's architectural strengths to provide developers with extensive deployment options.